ste616/miriad-source-adder/README.md

 			--out mixed.5500 --temp-dir tmp real.5500
 ```

+### Command line arguments

+The script is controlled fully by the command line arguments you pass at runtime.
+The full list of arguments
+and what they control is given below.

+* `-h` or `--help`: show a brief usage guide listing the arguments supported and what they control.

 ### Things you need to know

 __You should apply the calibration on the real dataset beforehand__